-- Normal mode: In this mode, 1.5V power supply area runs at full power - Stop mode: In this mode, 1.5V power supply area works in low power state, all clocks are off, and peripherals stop work

-Standby mode: In this mode, the 1.5V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost
+- Normal mode: In this mode, 1.5V power supply area runs at full power; Stop mode: In this mode, 1.5V power supply area works in low power - Stop mode.
+In this mode, 1.5V power supply area works in low power state, all clocks are off, and peripherals stop working; Stop the mode is the table of table of the table of table o - Standby mode: In this mode, the 1.5V power supply area stops power supply, and except for the standby circuit, the content of register and SRAM will be lost.

-6.4.1.2 V{DDA} power domain
+6.3.1.2 V{DDA} power domain

-Power the ADC, HSICLK, LSICLK, TempSensor, PLL and reset module through V{DDA}/V{SSA} pins.
+Power the ADC, DAC, HSICLK, LSICLK, TempSensor, PLL and reset module through V{DDA}/V{SSA} pins.